AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/budding_certus.md

 Flawless budding certus will not degrade from growing buds, and act as an infinite source.

-If broken with a regular pickaxe, budding certus blocks will become certus quartz blocks.
-If broken with a pickaxe enchanted with silk touch, they will instead degrade by 1 tier. **This means that flawless budding certus blocks cannot be picked up and moved with a pickaxe**.
+If broken with a regular pickaxe, budding certus blocks will degrade by 1 tier.
+If broken with a pickaxe enchanted with silk touch, they will not degrade, unless they were flawless. **This means that flawless budding certus blocks cannot be picked up and moved with a pickaxe**.
 Instead, [Spatial Storage](../ae2-mechanics/spatial-storage.md) can be used to cut-and-paste the flawless budding blocks around.